Nagi, Okayama: Climate

 Nagi has a humid subtropical climate (Köppen climate classification Cfa).
 The average annual temperature in Nagi is 13.4 C. The average annual rainfall is 1511.0 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 25.7 C, and lowest in January, at around 1.8 C. The highest temperature ever recorded in Nagi was 37.2 C on 6 August 1994; the coldest temperature ever recorded was -15.5 C on 3 February 2012.

 Demographics

-Per Japanese census data, the population of Nagi in 2020 is 5,578 people.
-Nagi has been conducting censuses since 1920.
+Per Japanese census data, the population of Nagi in 2020 was 5,578 people.

 Child subsidies

-As of August 2005, the fertility rate was 1.4 children per woman.
-Measures were implemented to encourage having more children, including providing free medical care to children aged 18 or under, helping students going to high schools outside the town with their commuting expenses, and providing day care for sick children, as well as providing cheap rental properties and paying birth gifts of up to ¥400,000.

-The birthrate briefly increased to 2.8, but then it declined to 1.9.
+Nagi has attracted much international attention for its record high fertility rate of 2.95 children per woman in 2019.
+After the town recorded a fertility rate of 1.4 in 2005, the town implemented many policies and subsidies to encourage couples to have children, as well as attract families from around the prefecture.
+As such, the town’s higher birth rate, coupled with the financial incentives on offer has led to Nagi being referred to as a ‘miracle town’.